 As you can see, for Muslims around the world, Ramadan is more than just a set of rules for fasting.
 It’s a deeply personal, spiritual, and reflective experience.
 A time of year that brings Muslims all over the world closer together as they observe.

-Muslims around the world may observe Ramadan to lesser or higher degrees, but regardless of how strictly they fast or not, the month retains its meaning of spiritual importance for most.
+Muslims around the world may experience observing Ramadan to lesser or higher degrees.
+Regardless of how strictly they fast or not, the month retains its meaning of spiritual importance for most.

 So tomorrow, when Ramadan ends, be sure to wish your Muslims friends Eid Mubarak as they celebrate the end of the holy month and the breaking of their fast!